Cole Perfetti: Amateur

-Growing up in Whitby, Ontario, Perfetti spent his minor hockey career with various Toronto-based teams.
+Growing up in Whitby, Ontario, Perfetti spent his minor hockey career with the Whitby Wildcats.
 At the age of 10, he won the Brick Invitational Super Novice Hockey Tournament in Edmonton along with his Toronto Bulldogs teammates.
 During the tournament, he tallied nine points in six games.
 Following this, Perfetti enrolled at The Hill Academy while also playing for the Vaughan Kings of the Greater Toronto Hockey League.
-In the year prior to his Ontario Hockey League (OHL) eligibility, Perfetti led them in scoring with a total of 52 goals and 73 assists for 125 points.
+In the year before his Ontario Hockey League (OHL) eligibility, Perfetti led them in scoring with a total of 52 goals and 73 assists for 125 points.

 As a result of his GTHL play, Perfetti was recruited to join the University of Michigan's men's ice hockey team for the 2018–19 season.
 However, after being drafted fifth overall by the Saginaw Spirit during the 2018 OHL Priority selection draft, he rescinded his commitment and joined the OHL.
 Perfetti began his rookie campaign by scoring the first goal of the 2018–19 season in his OHL debut on September 19, 2018.
 As the season progressed, Perfetti continued to produce offensively and quickly surpassed Jan Mursak to set a new franchise record for most goals scored by a rookie.
 At the time of his record-setting goal, Perfetti also led all league rookies in goals and points through 53 games.
 His scoring prowess helped lead the Spirit to their 40th win of the season for the first time since 2010–11.
 As such, he was named one of the OHL Rookies of the Month for February.
 He earned this honour again in March after leading all rookies with seven goals and four assists through eight games to help the Spirit secure its first West Division title since 2011.
 On March 9, he became the first 16-year-old rookie to record four goals in one game since Ryan Spooner did so in March 2009.
 Although Perfetti helped the Spirit qualify for the OHL playoffs, they were eliminated in Game Seven of the Western Conference Championship Series by the Guelph Storm.
 He finished the regular season with 37 goals for 74 points through 63 games but lost the 2019 Rookie of The Year Award to Quinton Byfield.